tmogrady/shell-genomics/_episodes/02-the-filesystem.md

 The `cd` command works in a similar way.

-Try entering:

 ~~~
-$ cd
 $ cd dc_sample_data/untrimmed_fastq
 ~~~
 {: .bash}

-This will take you to the `untrimmed_fastq` directory without having to go through the intermediate directory.
+will take you from the `for_shell` directory to the `untrimmed_fastq` directory without having to go through the intermediate directory.

 > ## Navigating practice
 >
-> Navigate to your home directory.
+> Navigate to `for_shell`.
 From there, list the contents of the `untrimmed_fastq`
 > directory.
 >
 > > ## Solution